Elder Check-Ins

 Door-to-door postal workers are already watchful of signs that something isn’t quite right.
 They could be allotted extra time on their routes to check in on seniors or people with mobility issues who sign up for the service.
 Check-ins could be as simple as seeing if there’s a regular “ok” sign in the window or a brief social visit.

 Postal workers could also become a point of contact between seniors and healthcare or social services when the need arises.
 Postal workers are already trusted and reliable members of our communities.
-Why not leverage our 26,000 door-to-door postal workers to provide further supports to seniors?
+Why not leverage tens of thousands of postal workers to provide further supports to seniors?